About

 This year is the eighth year that the NHS Benchmarking Network have provided comprehensive evaluation of trusts’ compliance with the national learning disability improvement standards for NHS trusts.
 The benchmarking project consists of 6 main collections this year:

-There have been a number of areas of focus for services provided to people with learning disabilities and/or autism over the last few years.
-These include: the ability to flag people with learning disabilities and/or autism on patient systems, demonstration of reasonable adjustments to care pathways, promotion of anti-discriminatory measures and ensuring people with learning disabilities and/or autism are empowered to exercise their rights.
+There have been a number of areas of focus for services provided to people with a learning disability and/or autistic people over the last few years.
+These include: the ability to flag people with learning disabilities and/or autism on patient systems, demonstration of reasonable adjustments to care pathways, promotion of anti-discriminatory measures and ensuring people with learning disabilities and/or autistic people are empowered to exercise their rights.

-Click here for the Year 8 organisational level collection data specifications
+Click here for the Year 8 Organisational-level Survey data specification

 2. Staff survey